Pacific Tower (Seattle): Office building

 The federal government ceased operation of the facility and other similar hospitals in 1981.
 Control was shifted to the City of Seattle, and the city chartered the Pacific Hospital Preservation and Development Authority (PHPDA).
 The PHPDA owns the property and uses long-term tenants with leases.
 Lease revenues are to advance the PHPDA's mission of providing health care services to low-income uninsured and under-insured persons in King County.
 The lease agreement with WRC.Com Tower LLC was signed in 1998 and was terminated in 2012.

 A $9.3 million county bond paid for seismic improvements between 1991 and 1994.
 A new tower was constructed on the north side of the building to create a buttress for the original structure.
 The addition was designed by architects Zimmer Gunsul Frasca, and received an award from the American Institute of Architects for its innovative design that was inline with the building's historical facade.
 The project created 70000 sqft of additional space that was not initially occupied.

-As the medical organization struggled financially, attempts to lease at least 155000 sqft of the building failed over the course of several years.
+As the medical organization struggled financially, attempts to lease at least 155000 sqft of the building failed over several years.
 With medical facilities continuing to occupy the bottom two floors of the building in 1998, Amazon.com signed a sublease for $1.5 million a year through 2010.

 The building suffered substantial damage during the 2001 Nisqually earthquake as the structure's upper floor twisted in a corkscrew fashion.
 On the top three floors, 80 percent of the perimeter walls were damaged.
 A brick pinnacle on the upper roof collapsed and fell through a roof on the 10th floor.
 An elevator shaft and five floors were flooded when a mechanical water line ruptured.
 There were no injuries but it was estimated that the repairs would cost $6 million.
 During repairs, efforts were made to reuse the brick and terracotta, and the same colors and style were sourced when replacement was needed.